mckinsey/vizro/vizro-core/docs/pages/user-guides/aggrid.md

 In the below example we select and format some columns of the gapminder dataset.

-??? example "AGGrid with formatted columns"
+??? example "AG Grid with formatted columns"
     === "app.py"
         ```py
         import vizro.models as vm